rachbowyer/keirin/README.md

 ## Building
-To build Keirin, clone this repo, make the directory containing project.clj your current directory and run:
+To build Keirin, clone this repo, change the current directory to the directory containing project.clj and run:

      lein install